Luis Oyarbide

 Luis Eduardo Oyarbide Miranda (born September 1, 1986) is a Uruguayan footballer who plays as a midfielder for Iraklis Psachna in Greece.

 Club career

 Oyarbide started his career playing with the giant Club Nacional de Football in 2006.
 After his first season with the club, he was sent on a year-loan to Central Español in order to gain more continuity with the first team.

 In January 2010, he moved to Montevideo Wanderers.
 He had a good season with the team playing 11 matches and scoring 3 goals.

 In mid-2010, Oyarbide was transferred to El Tanque Sisley.

 Democrata

 In early 2012, he moved to Brazilian side Democrata.
 His outstanding performances couldn't help the club escape from relegation to Modul II, after finishing 11th in the overall table.

-Olympiakos Volou
+Olympiacos Volos

-In summer 2012 he moved to Greek side Olympiakos Volou.
+In summer 2012 he moved to Greek side Olympiacos Volos.
 On 21 October 2012, he scored his first goal against Panserraikos F.C.
 His second goal came on 11 November 2012 against Anagennisi Giannitsa F.C.